Mike-Joseph-Ball/Event_Manager_Project/README.md

 5. This will have created all of the tables for the database

-6.  (optional) Go to localhost/add_dummy_data.php to add somme dummy data to play with.
+6.  (optional) Go to localhost/add_dummy_data.php to add some dummy data to play with.

 # START APPLICATION